nks854338/nks854338/README.md

-# Hi 👋, I'm Nandani Singh
+# Hi 👋, I'm Nandani

 Aspiring Full-Stack Developer with a passion for creating efficient, scalable, and user-friendly applications.
 Skilled in web technologies like React.js, Node.js, and MongoDB, with a solid foundation in Computer Science and software development practices.
 I'm always eager to learn and grow, currently exploring exciting new projects in web development and geospatial technologies.